Minor in History

 Why study history?

-History does not just narrate a sequence of past events.
-The practice of history examines change over time and tries to understand the forces that contributed to those changes.
-Historians are most interested in questions that begin by asking ‘why’ or ‘how.’
-These questions demand complex answers about who we are, how we have come to where we are, and what forces have shaped humanity through time.
+We study the past to gain insight for living in our present.
+At the collegiate level, studying history comprises much more than memorizing names or dates.
+Historians examine change over time and are most interested in questions that begin by asking 'why' or 'how.'
+These questions demand complex answers about who we are and how we have come to be where we are.

-- Welcoming: Politics, sex, art, labor, literature, rebellion, war - the Department of History draws no boundaries between what you may and may not examine.
-In our teaching and research, faculty are committed to recovering and centering voices of people whose historical experiences have been marginalized through systemic racism, gender and sex prejudice, and class bias.
-In keep with that goal, we welcome all students and viewpoints in our classrooms.
+Welcoming: In our teaching and research, faculty are committed to recovering and centering voices of people whose historical experiences have been marginalized through systemic racism, gender and sex prejudice, and class bias.
+We welcome all students in our classrooms.